Z0shua/omop-query-assistant-webapp/WIKI.md

 - **EHR and Data Warehouse Integration**
   - Direct connection to hospital or research OMOP databases
   - Secure, federated query execution
+  - *Potential future support for Databricks and other cloud data warehouses*

 - **API and Plugin Ecosystem**
   - REST API for programmatic access to NLP-to-SQL translation